 50g flaked almonds, roughly chopped

 4 large eggs

 2 tbsp black treacle

 Place all the fruits in a bowl and pour over the brandy.
-Stir well and place in your Warming Drawer or a warm oven set to 60°c for 2 hours.
+Stir well and place in a Miele Warming Drawer or a warm oven set to 60°c for 2 hours.
 Grease and double line with greaseproof paper a 20cm cake tin.

-Select the Conventional Heat function and preheat the oven to 140ºC.
+Select the Conventional Heat function and preheat a Miele Oven to 140ºC.
 Alternatively, use the Automatic Programme for Rich Fruit Cake and follow the instructions on the oven display.

 Sieve the flour and spices into a large bowl and stir in the almonds, orange and lemon rind.
 Cream the softened butter and dark brown sugar until light and fluffy.
 Beat in the eggs, one at a time followed by the treacle.